Skip to Content

 What to do When Your Plant Has Limited Access to Sunlight

 When your jade plant has little or no access to sunlight, there are several ways that you can ensure the plant’s healthy growth.
 Remember, jade plants grown under low-light conditions need extra care to revert to average growth.
-Here are some of the ways you can ensure healthy growth of your jade plants that have limited access to sunlight:
+Here are some of the ways you can ensure the healthy growth of your jade plants that have limited access to sunlight:

 Use artificial sources of light